 Both allele frequency correlations and gametic disequilibrium were substantial between SNPs that are physically linked, as expected (fig. 6 A, elements near the diagonal).
 However, we also observe numerous examples of correlations between physically distant SNPs, showing that their allele frequencies change in a similar manner during the course of selection.
 This could be due to epistasis, but it could also be a consequence of similar but independent selection pressures acting on the two SNPs.
 However, we also identified multiple cases of gametic disequilibrium between physically distant SNPs, indicative of epistatic selection.
 Comparing gametic disequilibrium in the high sugar populations to the control populations, for the SNPs showing a signature of positive selection unique to the high sugar regime, we observed a small but highly significant negative correlation (cor = -0.06, p < 10-16).
 This indicates that SNP pairs in gametic disequilibrium in one selection regime tend to segregate independently in the other.
 However, when doing the same comparison for the SNPs that display a similar signature of selection in both treatments, presumably due to lab environment adaptation, we observed a positive correlation (cor = 0.14, p < 10-16).
 Taken together, this suggests that the observed gametic disequilibrium between physically distant SNPs is caused by epistatic selection, where allelic combinations that are under selection in the high sugar regime tend to be neutral in the control regime, leading to gametic disequilibrium in the high sugar populations but not the controls.
 On the other hand, allelic combinations that are conducive to fitness in both regimes are selected in a similar manner in all populations, creating a similar footprint of gametic disequilibrium in both high sugar and control populations.

 We identified in total 1413 SNP pairs where the two SNPs were located on different chromosomes, and displayed both gametic disequilibrium (chi-square test, p < 5.7×10-8) and correlated allele frequencies (correlation test, p < 0.001), in the populations exposed to the high sugar selection regime.
 To exclude the possibility that the observed gametic disequilibrium was due to population structure rather than epistasis, we also looked for evidence of gametic disequilibrium within each replicate population.
 Compared to jointly analyzing all replicate populations from the same selection regime, this analysis has lower power due to smaller sample size.
-Since, by design, no population structure exists within each replicate population, it can not be the cause of gametic disequilibrium.
+Since, by design, no population structure exists within each replicate population, it cannot be the cause of gametic disequilibrium.
 Keeping only signals supported by multiple linked SNPs at “both ends”, and where at least two SNP pair gametic disequilibrium replicated within the replicate populations, we identify 11 pairwise epistatic selection signatures, each supported by between 5 and 63 SNP pairs (fig. 6 C).